 Our Board

-Joshua Johnson is an editorial and content strategy professional living in New York City.
+Joshua Johnson (Ex 0fficio) is an editorial and content strategy professional living in New York City.
 His writing and design work has been recognized by the Society of Professional Journalists, the American Scholastic Press Association, and the Associated Collegiate Press.

-Jennifer Mota is a Senior Vice President at MFA Financial, Inc., where she is the Head of Human Resources and the Head of Diversity, Equity, and Inclusion.
+Jennifer Mota is a senior vice president at MFA Financial, Inc., where she is the head of human resources and the head of diversity, equity, and inclusion.
 For 15+ years, Jennifer has been a strategic HR business partner and culture leader, balancing the current needs of organizations while staying focused on the future.
-Passionate about gender equality, Jennifer is a New York Co-Chair for 50/50 Women on Boards, the leading global education and advocacy campaign for driving gender balance on corporate boards, and is an Official Member of the Forbes HR Council.
+Passionate about gender equality, Jennifer is a New York co-chair for 50/50 Women on Boards, the leading global education and advocacy campaign for driving gender balance on corporate boards, and is an official member of the Forbes HR Council.

-Jennifer obtained her undergraduate degrees in Marketing and Organizational Behavior from NYU’s Stern School of Business.
-She earned her master’s degree from Columbia University in Organizational Psychology, and earned a certification in Diversity and Inclusion from Cornell University.
+Jennifer obtained her undergraduate degrees in marketing and organizational behavior from NYU’s Stern School of Business.
+She earned her master’s degree from Columbia University in organizational psychology, and earned a certification in diversity and inclusion from Cornell University.

-Being born and raised in Washington Heights, Jennifer is elated to be a member of the Uptown Stories Board of Directors.
+Being born and raised in Washington Heights, Jennifer is elated to be a member of the Uptown Stories board of directors.
 Mota is also a mom to two young boys, a dog named Waffles, and a lucky wife to her best friend of 23+ years.

 Testimonials